yapoml/yapoml.dev/docs/expectations.md

 It waits until the form is displayed and enabled, and username input is enabled.

-## Awaitable assertions
+## Awaitable expectations
-Conditions are also can be considered as awaitable assertions.
+Expectations are also can be considered as awaitable assertions.

 ```csharp
 homePage.SearchInput